Chả Cá Lã Vọng Recipe

 Home » Recipes A-Z » Chả Cá Lã Vọng Recipe

-Vietnamese turmeric fish with dill and noodles is a perfect combination of white fish and traditional spices from the food culture of Vietnam.
-A marinade made from turmeric, galangal, and shrimp paste (or fish sauce) gives the fish a unique flavor and a captivating golden color.
+Chả cá lã vọng, aka Vietnamese turmeric fish with dill, is a perfect combination of white fish and traditional spices from the food culture of Vietnam.
+A marinade made from turmeric, galangal, and shrimp paste (or fish sauce) gives the fish a special flavor and a beautiful golden color.

-When served with fresh herbs and vermicelli noodles, this Northern Vietnamese delicacy makes for a wholesome meal.
-Sweet, sour, and savory with a touch of umami flavor, Cha Ca La Vong will satisfy even the pickiest foodies.
+Chả cá lã vọng is a Northern Vietnamese delicacy served with fresh herbs and vermicelli noodles, providing you with a fulfilling meal.
+Sweet, sour, and savory with a touch of umami flavor, it will satisfy even the pickiest foodies.

 Turmeric Fish With Dill And Noodles

-I believe the above introduction has convinced you to make this iconic Vietnamese dish, and here are all the necessary kitchen tools.
+I believe the above introduction has convinced you to make this iconic Vietnamese turmeric fish with dill and noodles, and here are all the necessary kitchen tools.

 • Oven: Although the original recipe requires grilling the fish on a coal stove, baking them in an oven is a solid alternative.